-For example, if you know how much fertilizer it would take to spray a 1000 SQFT lot, you can use that number to tell you if your estimate is on track.
+For example, if you know how much fertilizer it would take to spray a 1,000-square-foot lot, you can use that number to tell you if your estimate is on track.

-The bigger the yard, the more of the product you’re using.
+Pro tip: Accurate measurements are key.
+Think about how big the property is and the amount of turf you’re applying fertilizer or herbicide to.
+The bigger the yard, the more product you’ll use.
 That’s your biggest expense.
 Pricing in this case is strictly based on square footage.

 The size of the property you’re working on is one of the biggest and most basic factors in accurately estimating a job.